Governors-State-Technology-Clubs/resourceHub/README.md

 ## Weekly Meetings

 Our study group meets weekly via Google Meet to discuss our progress, address any challenges, and share insights.
-This repository will serve as a supplement to our meetings, ensuring continuous support and collaboration throughout the week.
+This repository will serve as a supplement to our meetings.

 ## Getting Started
 # Getting Started with Our GitHub Repository

 ### Step 1: Install Git on Your Machine

-To start using Git and GitHub, you need to have Git installed on your machine.
+To start using Git with the GitHub platform, you need to have Git installed on your machine.
 Follow the instructions below for your operating system:

 - **Windows:**
   1. Download Git for Windows from the official site: [Git for Windows](https://git-scm.com/download/win).